Language selection

 Bilateral relations

 Canada and Ireland have a close relationship based on historic and people-to-people links and common fundamental values that underpin cooperation on regional and global issues.
-In 2019, Canada and Ireland celebrated 80 years of diplomatic relations.
+In 2024, Canada and Ireland are celebrating 85 years of diplomatic relations.
 In March 2021, Canada’s House of Commons unanimously agreed to the motion to make March the Irish Heritage Month, recognizing the important contributions that Irish-Canadians have made to building Canada, and to Canadian society in general.

-Over 4.6 million Canadians (or over 14% of the population) claim some Irish ancestry, making Irish the fourth-largest ethnic group in Canada.
+Over 4.4 million Footnote 1 Canadians (12.1% of the population) claim some Irish ancestry, making Irish the third-largest ethnic group in Canada.

 Ireland is one of Canada’s most like-minded partners in the European Union.
 Canada and Ireland share values and common priorities, including support for gender equality and human rights.
 We also cooperate closely on environment protection and climate action.

 Canada is represented in Ireland by an embassy in Dublin.
-In Canada, Ireland is represented by an embassy in Ottawa and a consulate in Vancouver.
+In Canada, Ireland is represented by an embassy in Ottawa and consulates in Vancouver and Toronto.

 Trade relations